Commercial and Government Construction and Renovations

 Please let me know if you or someone you know has a property that can be used to help a disabled veteran or someone with a disability.
 It does not matter the condition.
 We will give a disabled veteran or a family with disabilities an adapted home while working with the Department of Veteran Affairs and HUDVAS.
+We have a separate non-profit 501C3 under A Vet Built, Inc and you will be able to donate and receive a great tax deduction.
 We accept all types of donations like properties, used cars, boats, or anything else you can donate to help our mission.

 Please Join Our Team

-A Vet Built is a military veteran-owned and operated construction/renovation company serving Maryland and Washington DC.
-We are non-profit 501C3 and you will be able to donate and receive a great tax deduction.
-Our company’s mission is to provide affordable and adaptive housing for veterans and families with disabilities and those in need.
-Also, provide fun recreational opportunities for our veterans and families.
+AVET Built, LLC is a veteran-owned small business (SDVOSB) providing commercial and government construction/renovation services in Maryland and Washington DC.
 We have many years’ experience in commercial construction, remodeling, renovations, electrical, HVAC, and giving back.
+Also, our company’s philanthropy mission is to provide affordable and adaptive housing for veterans and families with disabilities and those in need.
+We provide fun recreational opportunities for our veterans and families.
 Please join our team by giving back to families in need of help.
 We are certified by SAM government contracting.

 We are about giving back.
 We are dedicated to helping disabled and families in need of help.